Culture of Fiji

-The culture of Fiji is a tapestry of native Fijian, Indian, European, Chinese and other nationalities.
-Culture polity traditions, language, food costume, belief system, architecture, arts, craft, music, dance, and sports will be discussed in this article to give you an indication of Fiji's indigenous community but also the various communities which make up Fiji as a modern culture and living.
-The indigenous culture is an active and living part of everyday life for the majority of the population.
+The culture of modern-day Fiji is a blend of indigenous Fijian, Indian, European, Chinese cultures.

-Fijian culture has evolved with the introduction of Indian, Chinese and European culture, and various cultures from the Pacific neighbors of Fiji; in particular the Tongan and Rotuman cultures.
-The culture of Fiji, including language, has created a unique communal and national identity.
+Fiji had influence from various other cultures from the Pacific neighbors of Fiji; in particular the Tongan and Rotuman cultures.

 Tradition and hierarchy

 Fijian indigenous society is very communal, with great importance attached to the family unit, the village, and the vanua (land).
 A hierarchy of chiefs presides over villages, clans, and tribes.
 Chiefly positions are hereditary; a deceased chief is invariably followed by a kinsman or kinswoman, though not necessarily his own son or daughter.
 This reflects Polynesian influence: in most other Melanesian societies, chiefs are appointed on merit.

 The largest social unit for Fijians is the Yavusa, defined by R.A.
 Derrick as the "direct agnate descendants of a single kalou-vu" (deified ancestor).
 Chiefly succession was from older brother/sister to younger brother/sister, after the death of their father/mother.
 When the youngest brother/sister died, the eldest son/daughter of the eldest brother/sister became chief.
 This tradition still influences Fijian society today, though less rigidly: there is more of a tendency nowadays towards primogeniture.

 Each brother/sister in the family then formed his own branch of the yavusa, called the Mataqali.
 Each mataqali became the custodian of a specific task.
 A fully developed Yavusa has several mataqali: